Xilinx/xup_compute_acceleration/docs/streaming_lab.md

 A FIR filter is one of the two primary digital filters.
 A FIR has a finite response to an impulse.

 The following figure shows the conventional discrete tapped delay line filter representation.
 As you can see the output, *y(n)*, is the weighted sum of the *n* previous samples.
-The wight vector, *a(n)*, is also called coefficients and vary deepening on the filter type, sampling frequency and other parameters.
+The weight vector, *a(n)*, is also called coefficients and vary deepening on the filter type, sampling frequency and other parameters.

 ![](./images/streaming_lab/standard_fir.png)